 How much money down do most banks require on an investment property?

-An investor will have to put down at least 20 percent to buy property from a typical bank.
+An investor will have to put down at least 20 percent to buy a property from a typical bank.
 If you own more than four properties, that figure can increase to 25 percent down, providing that they are even willing to finance more than four properties.
 On top of the down payment, an investor will have to pay closing costs, which can range from two to four percent of the loan amount.
 It is very expensive to buy an investment property using financing from a typical bank.
 I have found a great portfolio lender who will finance as many properties as I want with 20 percent down, but they are not easy to find.
 Once you factor in repairs, carrying costs, down payment, and closing costs it can cost as much as $30,000 to buy a $100,000 rental property.

 How to buy an investment property with little money down as an owner-occupant